 We love the smoky combination of cascabel and guajillo chiles.
 Using two varieties of dried peppers creates a complex sauce with wonderful depth of flavor, so we recommend seeking them both out.
-Look for the best-quality corn tortillas you can find.
+Integral to Mexican cooking, look for the best-quality corn tortillas you can find.
 They will have a better flavor and texture and will be easier to work with.

 Bring 3 cups water, the chicken, guajillo, cascabel, cilantro stems, garlic, 1 tablespoon kosher salt, peppercorns and coriander seeds to a boil in a large saucepan over medium-high heat.
 Reduce to a simmer, cover and cook on low until the chicken is cooked through, 20 to 30 minutes.